UndefinedPanda/beta-boys-discord-bot/README.md

 # Beta Boys Discord Bot

 **Beta Boys** is a versatile Discord bot designed to engage and entertain your community with daily questions, riddles, and administrative functionalities.
-Whether you're looking for fun interactions or a useful tool to help manage your server, **Beta Boys** has you covered!

-**This bot currently is guild specific, and may not work as intended for you.**
+**This bot currently is guild specific, and probably won't work as intended for you.**

 ---